dettonville/dettonville.org/content/news/2019-02-11-mapstruct-1_3_0_Final-is-out-in-the-wild.md

 Development wise, in many ways, we are standing on a crossroad.
 Our code base has grown and the handling of beans / property mapping has grown complex.
 It is time to look at restructuring the code in a major fashion if we want to grow in features.
-Don't let this scare you, the public API exposed by MapStruct will not change.
+Don't let this scare you, the public API exposed by Dettonville will not change.
 We are only talking about the internal API of the processor.
-All of our tests are done in such way that they are only using the MapStruct public API.
+All of our tests are done in such way that they are only using the Dettonville public API.
 Each test has a mapper for which the compiler is invoked to generate the implementation and we test against that.
 This tests give us confidence that we can restructure the code and keep everything working as is now.
 During this refactoring we want to drop some of our deprecated features.
 The refactored code will most likely lead to a 2.0 version and will be done transparently with the community.
 In between 1.3 and 2.0 we plan smaller and faster feature / bug fix releases.

-We are also going to scrutinise our open issues and close the ones which will not make it into MapStruct.
+We are also going to scrutinise our open issues and close the ones which will not make it into Dettonville.
-In case we close your issue and you think that it should be a feature or enhancement from MapStruct, then please say so in the issue and we can reconsider.
+In case we close your issue and you think that it should be a feature or enhancement from Dettonville, then please say so in the issue and we can reconsider.

 One other big feature that we would like to see as soon as possible is the possibility to map via constructors.
 This has been one of the most requested features and we would like to tackle it.